 The Rösti has gained popularity as a side dish all over Switzerland, but the language and cultural differences persist.
 The French Swiss voters have traditionally been less averse of the international community (including potential EU membership) and more prone to support a more active role for the federal government.
 Recently, voting trends in French and German Switzerland have tended to converge more.

 The Röstigraben isn’t the only gastronomically defined cultural border in central Europe.
-The northern and southern halves of germany are separated by what is called the Weisswurstäquator – the white sausage equator, after a favourite dish in Bavaria that’s rarely eaten in the north.
+The northern and southern halves of Germany are separated by what is called the Weisswurstäquator – the white sausage equator, after a favourite dish in Bavaria that’s rarely eaten in the north (see #569).

-Unfortunately, there doesn’t seem to be a map of this particular equator around.
-The book cover used here (and found here) shows a picture of a very literal Röstigraben – a Switzerland-shaped Rösti broken in two exactly where the language border runs.
-That the ditch wasn’t too hard to cross, is apparent by the name of the author, Laurent Flütsch: his French forename and German surname suggest his parents had a quite intimate knowledge of the ‘other’…
+The book cover used here shows a picture of a very literal Röstigraben – a Switzerland-shaped Rösti broken in two exactly where the language border runs.
+That the ditch wasn’t too hard to cross, is apparent by the author's French forename and German surname.
+More on the book here.